microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/healthmonitoring-alert-get.md

 ## Optional query parameters

-This method supports some of the OData query parameters to help customize the response.
-For general information, see [OData query parameters](/graph/query-parameters).
+This method supports the `$select` and `$expand` [OData query parameters](/graph/query-parameters) to help customize the response.

+When no `$expand` query parameter is added, this API won't return `resourceSampling` property by default.
+To view `resourceSampling` in [directoryObjectImpactSummary](../resources//healthmonitoring-directoryobjectimpactsummary.md), you can add `$expand=enrichment/impacts/microsoft.graph.healthmonitoring.directoryobjectimpactsummary/resourceSampling`.

 ## Request headers